kedacore/http-add-on/docs/faq.md

 However, Osiris and KEDA-HTTP differ in several ways:

-- Autoscaling concerns are implemented separately from the application resources - `Service`, `Ingress`, `Deployment` and more in KEDA-HTTP.
+- Autoscaling concerns are implemented separately from the application resources - `Service`, `Ingress`, `Deployment`, `StatefulSet`, `/scale` and more in KEDA-HTTP.
 With Osiris, those concerns are baked into each app resource.
 - The KEDA-HTTP operator can automatically deploy and configure networking and compute resources necessary for an HTTP application to autoscale.
 Osiris does not have this functionality.
 - Osiris is currently archived in GitHub.